How to Build a High School MUN Program

 Once you figure out what conference you will be attending, you need to go ahead and locate accommodations nearby.
 Most MUN conferences will provide teams with a list of hotels and restaurants that are located close to the actual conference site.
 You also need to arrange for transportation to the conference.
 Depending on the distance, you will likely need a bus.
 If the conference is not too far away, your cheaper option will be to use a school district activity bus.
 Remember, if you are not authorized to drive the busses, you will have to pay a driver.
 If the conference is farther away then you may want to look into more comfortable, yet more expensive charter busses.
 You will need to begin seriously speaking to administration about funding.

-Building a Model UN team can have difficult aspects but overall it is one of the more rewarding programs that exist in a high school.
+Building a Model UN team and program can have difficult aspects but overall it is one of the more rewarding programs that exist in a high school.
 There are also many rewarding moments along the way as you watch your students develop.
 The key is to remember that you aren’t inventing the wheel and the process of drafting, teaching and maintaining a team will become more simple each time you do it.